julfa93/lungcancerclassification/README.md

 ## Dataset

-The dataset used in this project is publicly available on Kaggle:
+The dataset used in this project is publicly available:

 - **Dataset Name**: The IQ-OTHNCCD lung cancer dataset
 - **Categories**: Benign, Malignant, Normal